dmrokan/gsl4godot_gsl/doc_sphinx/vectors.rst

 .. function:: gsl_vector * gsl_vector_alloc (size_t n)

-   This function creates a vector of length :data:`n`, returning a pointer to a newly initialized vector struct.
+   This function creates a vector of length n, returning a pointer to a newly initialized vector struct.
 A new block is allocated for the elements of the vector, and stored in the :data:`block` component of the vector struct.
-The block is ``owned'' by the vector, and will be deallocated when the vector is deallocated.
+The block is "owned" by the vector, and will be deallocated when the vector is deallocated.
    Zero-sized requests are valid and return a non-null result.